URL of this page: https://medlineplus.gov/genetics/condition/tangier-disease/

 Causes

-Mutations in the ABCA1 gene cause Tangier disease.
+Variants (also called mutations) in the ABCA1 gene cause Tangier disease.
 This gene provides instructions for making a protein that releases cholesterol and phospholipids from cells.
-These substances are used to make HDL, which transports them to the liver.
+These substances are used to make HDL.
+HDL then transports cholesterol and phospholipids to the liver.

-Mutations in the ABCA1 gene prevent the release of cholesterol and phospholipids from cells.
+Variants in the ABCA1 gene prevent the release of cholesterol and phospholipids from cells.
 As a result, these substances accumulate within cells, causing certain body tissues to enlarge and the tonsils to acquire a yellowish-orange color.
 A buildup of cholesterol can be toxic to cells, leading to impaired cell function or cell death.
-In addition, the inability to transport cholesterol and phospholipids out of cells results in very low HDL levels, which increases the risk of cardiovascular disease.
-These combined factors cause the signs and symptoms of Tangier disease.
+In addition, the inability to transport cholesterol and phospholipids out of cells results in very low HDL levels, which increases a person's risk of cardiovascular disease.
+All these factors cause the signs and symptoms of Tangier disease.

 Inheritance